Vexed01/Vex-Cogs/docs/cogs/status.rst

 **<mode>**

-    **All**: Every time the service posts an update on an incident, I will send a new message contaning the previus updates as well as the new update.
+    **All**: Every time the service posts an update on an incident, I will send a new message containing the previous updates as well as the new update.
 Best used in a fast-moving channel with other users.

-    **Latest**: Every time the service posts an update on an incident, I will send a new message contaning only the latest update.
+    **Latest**: Every time the service posts an update on an incident, I will send a new message containing only the latest update.
 Best used in a dedicated status channel.

-    **Edit**: Natually, edit mode can't have a preview so won't work with this command.
+    **Edit**: Naturally, edit mode can't have a preview so won't work with this command.
     The message content is the same as the ``all`` mode.
     When a new incident is created, I will sent a new message.
 When this incident is updated, I will then add the update to the original message.
 Best